 Looking for an adventure?
-Join the hundreds of tourists who flock to The Bahamas each year specifically for the chance to swim with pigs!
+Join the hundreds of tourists, myself included, who flock to The Bahamas each year for the chance to swim with the pigs!
 Whether it’s a bucket list item or just for an exciting day trip, here are some tips on how to make your experience swimming with the famous pigs of The Bahamas memorable and safe.

 Swimming with The Bahamas’ pigs